State fund to take over Malaysia Airlines, plans 'complete overhaul'

 The carrier has a fleet of 151 planes and a total staff of nearly 20,000.

-The head of Malaysia Airline's main labor union said it would support the plan only if the current top management team, led by chief executive Ahmad Jauhari, was replaced.
+The head of Malaysia Airline's main labour union said it would support the plan only if the current top management team, led by chief executive Ahmad Jauhari, was replaced.

 "Ahmad Jauhari has had three years to turn things around.
 We've made it very clear, we will support a new team that has the aviation knowledge and integrity for the job," Mohd Jabarullah Abdul Kadir told Reuters.